Skip to content

 As of April 2026: the US has both a diabetes (Dec 23, 2024) and an obesity (Feb 24, 2026) generic liraglutide approved, with Hikma and Biocon both actively in the market.
 The UK and Korea have the corporate scaffolding in place — Handok's May 24, 2024 deal with Biocon on the Korea side — but not yet a public obesity-label approval date, retail price, or dispensing map.
 Before you wait for a cheaper Saxenda in Korea, get three facts locked: local obesity-label approval, all-in monthly cost versus weekly alternatives, and supply continuity past month one.
 Until those three are yes, the generic signal is real — just not actionable this month.

 If your next clinic visit is this week, don't stop at "I heard a generic is coming."
 Ask about approval status on the local label, your 12-week numbers, pen training, and monthly total cost.
-That's the conversation worth having.
+That's the conversation worth having — the one that survives the elevator ride home.

 Start managing your GLP-1 with Blueshot